hknokh/SFTasker-Salesforce-DX-Project-Management-Tool/README.md

 # SFTasker: Salesforce DX Project Management Tool

-`sftasker` is a powerful **SF CLI plugin** designed for Salesforce developers and administrators.
-It contains a set of useful commands that streamline Salesforce DX project management, addressing tasks like metadata merging for Profiles, Translations, and CustomLabels.
-These automation tools help reduce manual effort, prevent data loss, and improve overall workflow efficiency, making it easier to manage complex Salesforce projects.
+`sftasker` is a powerful **Salesforce CLI plugin** designed for Salesforce developers and administrators.
+It includes a set of commands that simplify Salesforce DX project management, addressing specific tasks like metadata merging for Profiles, Translations, and Custom Labels.
+These automation tools help reduce manual effort, prevent data loss, and improve workflow efficiency, making it easier to manage complex Salesforce projects.

 ⚠ **Note:** This is an unofficial Salesforce plugin and is not endorsed or supported by Salesforce.
-Please test thoroughly before using it in production environments.
+Be sure to thoroughly test it before using it in production environments.

 ## Available Commands